Text LinkText Link

 Language Classes

-Nēwara runs community language classes for Anaiwan people and other Aboriginal people living on Anaiwan Country.
-We also deliver language programs in local schools.
-To both facilitate and supplement these community classes and school programs, Nēwara has a growing suite of of high-quality language teaching/learning resources.
+Nēwara delivers community language classes for Anaiwan people and other Aboriginal people living on Anaiwan Country, alongside language programs in local schools.
+To support and enhance this educational work, the organisation has developed a growing suite of culturally grounded language teaching and learning resources that serve both community members and students.

 Research Projects and Publications